Flynn Downes: Southampton

 On 21 August 2023, Downes joined Southampton on a season-long loan.
 Downes made his debut for the club on 26 August 2023 in a 2–1 victory against Queens Park Rangers, coming on as a substitute for Jack Stephens in the 25th minute.
 On 20 January 2024, he scored his first goal for Southampton in a 3–1 away victory against Swansea City.
 At the end of the season Downes' performances for Southampton were praised by United Kingdom Prime Minister, Rishi Sunak, himself a Southampton supporter.
 Downes ended the season having made 37 appearances in all competitions.
 He scored two goals and made three assists and on 26 May was a member of the team which won promotion back to the Premier League having beaten Leeds United 1–0 in the Championship play-off final at Wembley.

 On 16 July 2024, Downes joined Southampton permanently on a four-year contract for a fee undisclosed by the clubs but reported to be an initial fee of £15 million.
 He scored his first Premier League goal on 29 November 2024, the equaliser in a 1–1 draw at Brighton.

+On 23 April 2026, Downes was given a retrospective three-match suspension by the Football Association for violent conduct after an incident against Swansea City where he elbowed Liam Cullen during a challenge.